 - Chains.
 You never know when you may need them, and having them with you could mean the difference between winding up stranded or not.

 - Cat litter.
 Sure it may seem weird to lug kitty litter around all winter, but if you get stuck, pouring a little around your tires can create the traction you need to get unstuck.
-(Tip: The non-clumping kind works best.)
+(Tip: the non-clumping kind works best.)
 Need to dig out of the driveway?
 Try these eco-friendly alternatives to salt.

 - Shovel.
 Duh.